-A century before Canada became a country, the Bishop family founded what would become one of the oldest farms along the banks of the Cornwallis River in present-day Greenwich, Nova Scotia.
+After the deportation of the Acadians in 1755 the Bishop family was granted land what would become one of the oldest farms along the banks of the Cornwallis River (Chijekwtook) in present-day Greenwich, Nova Scotia (Mi’kma’ki).
 John, Timothy and William Bishop were among some of the first settler Planters to begin farming their taken land in 1760, cultivating crops, fruit orchards and dairy cows.
 Their hard work and dedication to the land built a farming legacy that has spanned generations.

-Today, Noggins Corner Farm has retained that spirit of hospitality and incorporated the best practices in agriculture, technology, and customer service.
-From our state of the art storage facilities to our bustling farm market, Noggins Corner Farm is dedicated to building on the legacy our ancestors left us!
+Today, Noggins Corner Farm has retained a spirit of hospitality and incorporated the best practices in agriculture, technology, and customer service.
+Noggins Corner Farm is dedicated to building on the legacy our ancestors left us.